 Sweden has set out to build the brightest X-ray source in the world.
 X-rays were discovered 120 years ago and, at the time, they were thought to be almost magic.
 Today we use them in all kinds of aspects of everyday life – from medical applications to industrial testing, and for developing innovative materials.

-With the MAX IV facility, Sweden will have the highest quality of X-rays available to scientists and industry in the whole world.
+With the MAX IV facility, Sweden will have the highest quality of X-rays available to scientists from academia and industry in the whole world.
 These X-rays will be used to understand, explain and improve the world around us.
 They will enable the study of materials that we use today and improve them beyond the performance that we know.
 In addition, MAX IV will allow scientists to develop new materials and products that we cannot even imagine today, such as medications with better and more precise functions and fewer side-effects, nanoparticles for diverse areas of application, including paints, catalysis or computing, or lighter and stronger packaging materials for the future.

 Sweden can and should be proud of this unique facility.
 Many other countries, much bigger and wealthier than Sweden, have tried to accomplish this but have not been successful.
 Sweden had the courage and the engineering skills to take this innovative step.
 The work performed in Sweden over the last 30 or 40 years has eventually made us world-leading in the field of accelerator physics.
 Other countries now look to us and what we have accomplished, including the USA, Switzerland, Brazil, Germany, Japan and many more – all trying to copy what was invented here in Lund.